Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 upon the e-commerce sector.

-And so that's probably 2004, 2005.
+And so that's probably 2004, 2005,

-It's still relatively new.
+still relatively new.

-Google is still Google,
+Me.
+Google was still Google,

 but it's not the Google that it is today.